What’s Your Story? 2023-2024 is Now Open for Entries!

 First check the rules to make sure that you are eligible to enter

-Answer this question in a two minute video ‘How do you know what’s real or fake online?’
+Answer this question in a two minute video ‘How might new technology (or AI) help you in the future?‘

 Register on the website and READ THE RULES before you get started